-Capital contributions increased by \$1.4MM, or 44.1% from \$3.2MM in 2022 to \$4.6MM in 2023.
-The 44.1% increase was due to more construction projects for interceptors compared to the previous year.
+Capital contributions decreased by \$0.2MM, or 3.2% from \$4.6MM in 2023 to \$4.4MM in 2024.

 Comparison of Actual Financial Results to Budget

 Each year the District adopts annual operating, capital projects and debt service budgets and a six-year capital improvement plan.
 A comparison of the 2023 budgeted and actual amounts of operating revenues and expenses is shown in Table A-3.